-- Fibre to the Building
+- FTTB: Fibre to the-Basement/Building

-- Fixed Wireless
+- Fixed Wireless NBN

 You’ll notice that most of these begin with ‘Fibre to the…’ and this is a hint for how the connection types differ from one another.
 Fibre optic cable features at some point in your connection to the NBN, and the closer your house is to the fibre optic cable, the faster and more reliable your connection.

 We’re explaining this here for your information only as there is nothing you can do about the technology type in your area.
-When you are choosing an NBN plan this is not a consideration at all.
-But it might limit the type of plans you have access to.
+When you are choosing an NBN plan this is not a consideration at all but it might limit the type of plans you have access to.

 The last thing to keep in mind when choosing an NBN plan is that switching from one provider to another is usually a simple, painless process.
 In the past, changing internet plans could take 10 business days and involve several hours of downtime as a technician manually switched you over.

-These days, most NBN connections can be switched remotely and it can be a same-day process.
+It used to be a battle of Telstra vs. Optus for your internet needs, but these days, most NBN connections can be switched remotely and it can be a same-day process.
 For example, a person in our team signed up for a new NBN plan during his lunch break one day and was moved to the new provider's network before he got home that evening.